dasmlab/glooscap/infra/macos-foss/README.md

 - kubectl (Kubernetes CLI)
 - Helm (optional, for future use)

-### Step 2: Start k3s Cluster
+### Step 2: Start k3d Cluster

-k3s can run in two modes:
+k3d runs k3s inside Docker/Podman containers, which:
-- **Embedded mode**: Single binary with built-in containerd
+- Works on macOS (no systemd requirement)
-- **External mode**: Use Podman as the container runtime
+- Uses Podman automatically if available (or Docker as fallback)

-We recommend starting with embedded mode for simplicity.
+- Creates a lightweight Kubernetes cluster in containers

 ### Step 3: Deploy Glooscap